-This module aims to create a sensitivity for the complicity of international law in global inequality by foregrounding issues pertaining to the Global South.
+Students will learn about the main principles, norms and institutions of public international law.
+The module also seeks to create a sensitivity for the complicity of international law in global inequality by foregrounding issues pertaining to the Global South.
 While the module covers essential topics such as the sources and subjects of international law, not all aspects of international law will be considered.
 The selected topics have been chosen on the basis of topicality and pedagogical utility.
+Certain themes run through these topics, such as imperialism and crisis, which reflect the importance of history as shaping the present.